 Can’t Afford It?
+Please apply!
 In your application you will be asked to identify how much you are able to pay.
-We seeking funding to make sure this program is accessible.
+We have secured funding to make sure this program is accessible to people of all income levels.
 If you would like to help support others to participate, please make a donation!

 Ride-sharing support available.

 APPLY NOW – application deadline is September 30th

 Leadership – Matthew Armstead

 Matthew Armstead works at the intersections of art, spirituality, and social change in Philadelphia, PA, USA.

 Matthew serves as a core trainer with Training for Change, and roots his approach in their Direct Education pedagogy – which challenges traditional education, confronting the beliefs, conflicts, and oppression that keep leaders and groups from being their most powerful.
 He has organized for environmental justice, racial justice, and LGBTQ liberation, and is currently working with masculine-identified people to be better listeners and actions partners.